Algebra-FUN/Unipus-Helper/README.md

 * It is easy to use.
 Just load the unzip file under **developer mode** on your Chrome.
 * If you don't use Chrome, you can use it in the same way with a **Chromium core** browser.

+> If you have any problem about it, you can open an issues.

 ## About us
 We are a group of college students who are tired of filling the blank on Unipus in vain.
 We want to liberate students who suffer oppression by Unipus with use our technological capability.